 Column Specification Commands

-l % Left-aligned column
+- l: Left-aligned column

-c % Center-aligned column
+- c: Center-aligned column

-|| % Double vertical line
+- ||: Double vertical line

-p{width} % Paragraph column with fixed width
+- p{width}: Paragraph column with fixed width (lifesaver for long text)

 Example with Multiple Column Types